 Violators of the order are subject to a fine up to $500 and/or imprisonment up to 60 days.

-Starting at noon, on Saturday, March 28, 2020, everyone arriving in Texas through an airport with an origin point or last departure from New York, New Jersey, Connecticut, or New Orleans, is subject to a mandatory self-quarantine for 14-days or the duration of presence in Texas, whichever is shorter.
+Since Saturday, March 28, 2020, Texas started ordering people entering Texas from certain areas of the U.S. to self-quarantine for 14 days.
+A few days later, the governor expanded this to more states and now everyone arriving in Texas with an origin point or last departure from New York, New Jersey, Connecticut, Louisiana, California, the state of Washington, Atlanta, Chicago, Detroit, and Miami is subject to a mandatory self-quarantine for 14 days or the duration of presence in Texas, whichever is shorter.
 Travelers are responsible for all expenses.

 Upon arrival in Texas, passengers will designate a quarantine location on a form prescribed by the Texas Department of Public Safety (DPS).
 You must then proceed directly from the airport to that location.
 No visitors are allowed other than healthcare professionals and you are not allowed to visit any public spaces.

-The executive order issued by Governor Greg Abbott states that "DPS Special Agents will conduct unannounced visits to designated quarantine locations to verify compliance."
+The executive orders issued by Governor Greg Abbott state that "DPS Special Agents will conduct unannounced visits to designated quarantine locations to verify compliance."
 Violators of the self-quarantine are subject to a fine up to $1,000, jail time up to 180 days, or both.

 Hawaii Quarantine for All Incoming Passengers